rtrouton/aws_lightsail/lightsail_jamf_pro_setup/lightsail_jamf_pro_setup_with_mysql_8/README.md

 *  zip
 *  unzip
 *  xmlstarlet
-*  MySQL (the version of MySQL depends on the script used.)
+*  MySQL 8.x

-2. Configures MySQL with a specified root password.
+2. Configures MySQL 8.x with a specified root password.

 3. Sets up a new MySQL database for Jamf Pro with a specified database name, username and password.